Lab Report │

 The Three Biological Priorities

-• Muscles store approximately 300-500g of glycogen (varies by athlete size and training)
+• Muscles store roughly 300-500g of glycogen (varies by athlete size and training).

 2. Hydration Status (The Performance Multiplier)

-• For a 100-pound athlete, that's 2 pounds of sweat loss (easy to achieve in hot facilities)
+• For a 100-pound athlete, that's 2 pounds of sweat loss.
+Easy to hit in a hot facility.

-• Symptoms: Reduced reaction time, impaired decision-making, increased perceived exertion, higher injury risk
+• Symptoms: slower reaction time, impaired decision-making, higher perceived exertion, higher injury risk.

-• Between-game priority: Replace fluids + electrolytes systematically, not when "thirsty"
+Between-game priority: replace fluids and electrolytes systematically, not when "thirsty".

 3. Protein for Recovery (The Adaptation Signal)

-• High-intensity efforts create muscle damage at microscopic level
+• High-intensity efforts create muscle damage at the microscopic level.

-• Combined with carbs, protein enhances glycogen resynthesis via insulin response
+• Combined with carbs, protein enhances glycogen resynthesis via the insulin response.

-• Staples et al. (2011): Carbs + protein increases muscle protein synthesis by 35% vs. protein alone
+Staples et al. (2011): carbs plus protein increases muscle protein synthesis by 35% vs. protein alone.

-The championship strategy: Systematically address all three priorities between every game.
+The tournament strategy: address all three priorities between every game.
 Teams that do this outperform teams that don't.

 The Pre-Game Power-Up: Fueling 2-3 Hours Before